dillonzq/LoveIt/README.md

 This theme write style with scss, So you must download and install the “extended” Sass/SCSS version

 #### How to toggle dark-light mode
-* You can click the love heart ❤️ in front of your blog title to toggle dark-light mode.
-I don't think it's a good interaction design.
-But I don't have a good idea.
+* You can click the sun logo to toggle dark-light mode.
+In the desktop version the sun logo is to the right and in the mobile version is positioned to the left, close to the site title.
 * If you want to make your own theme toggle-able element, you can create an element with a class `.theme-switch`.
 See [here](https://github.com/Fastbyte01/KeepIt/blob/master/assets/js/main.js#L32)

 # Home Post model